-The rise of FanDuel and DraftKings made bold moves.
+Over a decade ago, FanDuel and DraftKings made bold moves.
 They decided to capitalize on the success of fantasy sports (especially fantasy football) and aggressively market a different type of online sports betting.
 They weathered some legal storms and have ultimately lifted daily fantasy sports (DFS) into its current status as a multi-billion-dollar industry.
 As a result of their trailblazing efforts, the two brands operate as the undisputed leaders in the DFS market in the US.

 As DFS platforms exploded in popularity, the scramble to define the legality of real-money DFS play began to play out in the US.
-FanDuel and DraftKings legally operate in more than 40 US states, and around half of those states have legislation in place explicitly legalizing DFS.
+FanDuel and DraftKings legally operate in more than 40 US states (plus Washington, D.C.), and around half of those states have legislation in place explicitly legalizing DFS.

 With the 2010s in the rear-view mirror, DFS is still an enormously popular pastime in the US.
-FanDuel and DraftKings account for more than 90 percent of the US market, they are not the only two options.
+While FanDuel and DraftKings account for more than 90 percent of the US market, they are not the only two options.

 The Top Fantasy Sports Sites In The US